Rock1965/nano11uxx/uCXpresso.BLE/extensions/lib/algorithm/pid/README.txt

 * This Library is licensed under a GPLv3 License

 ***************************************************************
+// for uCXpresso
+- To Use, link the PID_v1.cpp into project/src folder
+- and #include <algorithm/pid/PID_v1.h> in main.cpp.

+// for Arduino
  - To Use, copy the PID_v1 folder into the Arduino\Libraries directory
  - For an ultra-detailed explanation of why the code is the way it is, please visit: http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/